orbitmines/archive/projects/_indefinite_future_projects/PENDING (2027?+) ; Physics (& Hardware).md

 Causality as a conceptual extreme on correlation in time.,.

 [[2023-04-07]]
+Conceptualize from always moving at the limit speed at every yime step, but get blocked by spatial structures conflicting

 construct sounds from light

 Physics: Thoughts on Blackholes, having in mind how Stephen Wolfram described them: Information black holes/fixed points through time.
 They can merge, but that doesn't necessarily rule out that they can 'explode'/'collapse', evidently not an intuitive thing if it's never yet been observed. ; (31/03/2023; The thought occurred: What about something like properly timing the bringing together of multiple blackholes in a way that usually doesn't happen?; Can they be steered someway?
 Can a particular configuration result in a collapse?
 Is it not just the halting of any updating rules as Wolfram might suggest; but perhaps a temporally halted one in some aspect? )